xCryptik/developer-rig/docs/Windows.md

 _When I add the **Broadcaster** viewer type or when I click the **Yes, I would** button, I see **EBS request returned (error)** messages in the rig console._
 You need to allow the certificate for the EBS.
 See step 7 above.

+_The color updates only in the view in which I clicked the **Yes, I would** button._
+Verify your channel name is alphabetic.
+It may not contain any other characters, such as hyphens, numbers, and underscores.

 _I changed the **channel** in the configuration and now the color updates only in the view in which I clicked the **Yes, I would** button._
 This is a known issue.
 Currently, once you create your extension and start using a channel, you may not change it to a different one.
-If, after changing it back, you still experience this issue, clear the local storage for the developer rig in your browser.
+If, after changing it back, you still experience this issue, clear the local storage for the developer rig (https://localhost.rig.twitch.tv:3000/) in your browser.
 This will necessitate recreating the views in the rig.

 _I see **EBS request returned Too Many Requests (error)** messages in the rig console._
 Twitch uses rate limiting to prevent overloading our systems.
 Your EBS and your extension will need to account for this and other HTTP errors.